libriscv/libriscv/README.md

 And finally, the `micro` project implements the absolutely minimal freestanding RV32GC C/C++ environment.
 You won't have a heap implementation, so no new/delete.
 And you can't printf values because you don't have a C standard library, so you can only write strings and buffers using the write system call.
 Still, the stripped binary is only 784 bytes, and will execute only ~120 instructions running the whole program!
 The `micro` project actually initializes zero-initialized memory, calls global constructors and passes program arguments to main.

+## Remote debugging using GDB

+If you have built the emulator, you can use `DEBUG=1 ./emulator /path/to/program` to enable GDB to connect.
+Start your GDB like so: `riscv64-unknown-elf-gdb /path/to/program`.
+Make sure your program is built with -O0 and with debuginfo present.
+Then, once in GDB connect with `target remote localhost:2159`.
+Now you can step through the code.

+Most modern languages embed their own pretty printers for debuginfo which enables you to go line by line in your favorite language.

 ## Instruction set support

 The emulator currently supports RV32GC, and RV64GC (IMAFDC).